 The dysphoria symptoms are the signs that your gender identity issues are upsetting to you.
 These symptoms usually start with distress over the mismatch.
 They can also include impairment in daily functioning.
 For example, you might have trouble at work or in social situations because you don’t feel comfortable with your gender or others’ perceptions.

 Psychiatrists and therapists use the DSM-5 diagnostic manual to evaluate gender dysphoria according to well-established criteria.
 For this disorder, the criteria include both gender identity symptoms and dysphoria symptoms.

 A diagnosis of gender dysphoria in children requires that at least six of the gender identity symptoms listed above have been going on for at least six months.
-One of those symptoms has to be the first one on the list – a strong desire to be or insistence that they are the other gender.
+One of those symptoms must be the first one on the list—a strong desire to be or insistence that they are the other gender.
 As for the dysphoria symptoms, the difference between their experienced and assigned gender must be significantly distressing and impair their ability to function at school, in social situations, or in other areas.

 In Adolescents And Adults

 The DSM-5 criteria for diagnosing an adolescent or adult with gender dysphoria is somewhat different.
 To receive this diagnosis, you must have had at least two of the gender identity symptoms for the last six months.
 For adults, that means any two of the six symptoms on the adult gender identity symptoms list.
 In addition, there must be dysphoria.
 This can show up as impairment at work, in social situations, and in other functioning areas.

 You may have a clear understanding of what is meant by gender dysphoria.
 But it’s also essential to recognize what this term is not referring to.
 First, gender dysphoria doesn’t necessarily mean that you don’t conform to gender norms or stereotypes.
 You can have gender dysphoria and conform to the norms or not.